Scrambles86/pass_the_popcorn/README.md

 <h2>Credits</h2>

-<p>The user login and register functions are amended versions of a function written by </p>
+<p>The user login and register functions, as well as the register template, are amended versions of a function written by fellow Code Institute student <a href="https://github.com/MiroslavSvec">Miro_alumni</a>, as recommended to me by the tutorial team.</p>